wwnorton/style/packages/prettier-config-norton/README.md

 ## Rules

-This configuration is aimed to align with our modified Airbnb Style Guides and overrides a couple of the default rules for Prettier.
+This configuration is aimed to align with our modified Airbnb Style Guides by overriding a couple of the default rules for Prettier.

 - Use [Tabs](https://prettier.io/docs/en/options.html#tabs) over spaces
 - Use [single quotes](https://prettier.io/docs/en/options.html#quotes) in regards to JavaScript code.